urb-ch/prog2/README.md

 The programm will also include a possibility to see when the user usually generates over- or undertime.

 Needed functions:
-1. User working hour entries
+1. User working hour entries  - DONE
    1.1 Daily overview (current date)
-2. Official working hours store
+2. Official working hours store  - DONE stored in JSON
 3. User working and official hours check
     3.1.
 Print over or undertime
 5. Print on which days most over- undertime is generated